Jane Fonda: Nuclear power at Three Mile Island is no climate solution

 As the Perry World House at the University of Pennsylvania has noted, “As temperatures rise and climate hazards, such as drought, sea level rise, and extreme precipitation intensify, nuclear infrastructure is put at risk.”

 Earthquakes also imperil nuclear plants, as illustrated by the Fukushima accident in Japan in 2011.
 Terrorism is another risk.
-Last week, Ukrainian president Volodymyr Zelensky told the U.N.
-General Assembly that new intelligence indicates that Russia is contemplating an attack against Ukraine’s nuclear plants — a disaster, Zelensky said, “that must never come.”
+Last week, Ukrainian President Volodymyr Zelensky told the U.N.
+General Assembly that new intelligence indicates Russia is contemplating an attack against Ukraine’s nuclear plants — a disaster, Zelensky said, “that must never come.”

-Sheer economics also argue against nuclear power.
+Sheer economics also argues against nuclear power.

 Nuclear power is the most expensive electricity in the world.
 Nuclear plants can only be operated because we, the public, subsidize them lavishly.
 A study by the nonprofit Union of Concerned Scientists concluded that decades of subsidies to nuclear power had “already resulted in hundreds of billions of dollars in costs paid by taxpayers and ratepayers.”